 Cleaning and Maintaining Le Creuset (Easy Care)

-The quality of this cookware shines through with the ease of care when cleaning these pots and pans need to happen.
-The caveat to this is that you should remember that some food will stain light-colored enamel surfaces over time and if left unattended.
+The quality of this cookware shines through with ease of care when cleaning these pots and pans need to happen.
+The caveat is that you should remember that some food will stain light-colored enamel surfaces over time and if left unattended.
 These include acidic food such as tomatoes.
 Alleviate this by cleaning well after use.

 Extensive information regarding Le Creuset warranties can be found here at Le Creuset Customer Service

 As you can see, the benefits of Le Creuset far outweigh what some would consider the disadvantages of this cookware.